DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 ```

 All instances of `CI` should elaborate successfully and each child module
-parameters is given the type of its corresponding override value.
+parameter is given the type of its corresponding override value.
 Logical constructions within `u_ci_ib` and `u_ci_eb` (bad/unexpected types)
 based on those parameters may have different semantics depending on the
 overriden types.